-If you want to remove Google Drive from Mac for some reason, you need to get rid of the Backup and Sync app.
-In this article, I’ll show you some tips and tricks on how to do that.
+If you want to remove Google Drive from Mac for some reason, I’ll show you some tips and tricks on how to do that.

 How to remove the Google Drive folder from Mac manually?

-To delete the dedicated folder from Finder, uninstall the Backup and Sync app.
+To delete the dedicated folder from Finder, uninstall the Google Drive app.
 Everything within the Drive’s folder is automatically synced up to drive.google.com.
 So first, you need to disconnect your account to stop syncing and secure your files on the cloud.

 Here’s how to remove Google Drive from Mac without deleting files from the cloud: